JohnScience/tauriless/tauriless/README.md

 ## Warning

 This crate is a temporary solution to the problem of running Tauri-like applications without installation.
 It is not a replacement for Tauri, and it is not a long-term solution.
 It is a workaround for the time being.

-Also, a small API breakage is expected soon.
+Also, the library was tested only for Windows and is not guaranteed to work on other platforms.
+If you want to help with testing on other platforms, please open an issue.

+Currently, the library can't even guarantee that the binary will work on desktop machines of the majority of the users because of runtime dependencies on `WebView2` and `vcredist`.
+While `WebView2` comes pre-installed on Windows 10, it is not the case for `vcredist`.
+The dependency on the latter can be resolved by using [`target-feature=+crt-static`](https://rust-lang.github.io/rfcs/1721-crt-static.html).

 ## Usage